yelon-L/chrome-ext-devtools-mcp/README.md

 containers.
 If sandboxes are enabled, `chrome-devtools-mcp` is not able to start Chrome that requires permissions to create its own sandboxes.
-As a workaround, either disable sandboxing for `chrome-devtools-mcp` in your MCP client or use `--connect-url` to connect to a Chrome instance that you start manually outside of the MCP client sandbox.
+As a workaround, either disable sandboxing for `chrome-devtools-mcp` in your MCP client or use `--browser-url` to connect to a Chrome instance that you start manually outside of the MCP client sandbox.